rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 }
 ```

-With the malicious Terraform file created, the next step would be to upload it to the `devsecmeow2023zip` bucket as `rawr.zip`.
+With the malicious Terraform file created, the next step would be to upload it as `rawr.zip` to the `devsecmeow2023zip` bucket.
 Fortunately, the current account has `PutObject` permissions to the `devsecmeow2023zip` bucket.

 The `pwn.tf` is zipped up as `rawr.zip` like so: